housefinch1753/SportBettingPlayOff/README.md

 2. Choose an NBA team
 3. Explore the various visualizations and statistics
 4. Filter data by specific games or players as needed
+5. Submit feedback via the sidebar form

 ## Contributing

 Your feedback and suggestions are welcome!
 Instead of submitting Pull Requests, please:
 - Create an Issue in the GitHub repository to report bugs or suggest improvements
 - Start a Discussion in the GitHub Discussions tab to share ideas or ask questions
+- Use the in-app feedback form to submit suggestions directly

 ## License